 The school nurse is available during the school day.
-A student who becomes ill or is injured during the school day should obtain a pass to the clinic from his/her teacher.
-If the student is ill enough to be sent home, a call will be made to his/her parent.
+A student who becomes ill or is injured during the school day should obtain a pass to the clinic from their teacher.
+If the student is ill enough to be sent home, a call will be made to their parent/guardian/custodian.
 Students will remain in school until a parent/guardian is reached.
 If after a brief stay in the clinic, they feel better, students may be sent back to class.
 In the event of an extreme emergency, the Fire Department Emergency Squad will be called.